tim-pushor/react-bmr/README.md

 # React BMR

-This project will become a React single page application to calculate BMR's (Basal Metabolic Rates) using a variety of algorithms.
+This curerntly is a simple application that calculates your estimated basal metabolic rate using a variety of commonly known calculations.

-At this point it does not yet run.
-All it contains is a sample layout (layout.html) written in HTML and css.

-This is my first React application.
+This functionality was part of a health suite that I previously wrote in python/django/bootstrap.

 ## About me

-I have been programming for a long time, although it has been almost exclusively backend programming.
-This is the first front end application that I have written from the ground up.
+I have been programming both as a hobby and as a part of my profession for most of my life.
+I've almost exclusively been working within the backend, and am now stating to try to expand my repertoire to include frontend / full stack.

+This is my first react applicatoin.

+## Changelog

+*v0.9 - January 16, 2022*

+- Iniital (almost) Release.
+- Includes algorithms from sailrabbit.com/bmr
+- Still missing overlay with calculation notes